racross1/fetch-backend/README.md

 The above will generate the database for your backend and will seed it with example data.

+NOTE: if in your terminal you receive the following messages after running rails db:create:

+    Database 'fetch_backend_development' already exists
+    Database 'fetch_backend_test' already exists

+This is not a problem and you can continue with the subsequent commands.
+These prompts simply indicate that the backend database is already established (database commands are included in case db is dropped or cleared during testing and use).

 ## Frontend Installation
 Navigate into the **fetch-frontend folder** and then enter the following command in your terminal: